Karanjot786/Hacktoberfest2023/README.md

 ## This Project Is Perfect For Your First Pull Request

 🗣 **Hacktoberfest encourages participation in the open-source community, which grows bigger every year.
-Complete the challenge and get a tree planted on your name showing your love towards mother Earth 🌍**
+Complete the challenge and get a tree planted in your name showing your love towards mother Earth 🌍**

 📢 **Register [here](https://hacktoberfest.digitalocean.com) for Hacktoberfest and make four pull requests (PRs) between October 1st-31st 🔥.**